 - Pay licensure fee.

-This video will walk you through the certification process.
+The video to the right will walk you through the certification process.

 Additional information is available from the Board of Behavioral Health.